ziyao233/limine/PROTOCOL.md

 ## General Notes

+The "executable" is the kernel or otherwise the freestanding application being loaded by the Limine boot protocol.

 All pointers are 64-bit wide.
 All non-NULL pointers point to the object with the higher half direct map offset already added to them, unless otherwise noted.